MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-halfreehardwarecounters.md

 ## -description

-The <b>HalFreeHardwareCounters</b> routine frees a set of hardware performance counters that was acquired in a previous call to <a href="..\ntddk\nf-ntddk-halallocatehardwarecounters.md">HalAllocateHardwareCounters</a> routine.
+The <b>HalFreeHardwareCounters</b> routine frees a set of hardware performance counter resources that was acquired in a previous call to <a href="..\ntddk\nf-ntddk-halallocatehardwarecounters.md">HalAllocateHardwareCounters</a> routine.

 ## -syntax